pinardemetci/pinardemetci.github.io/updates.md

   </tr>
 <tr>
   <td class='col-md-3'><strong>9 Dec 2022</strong></td>
-  <td>Virtually presented our work-in-progress <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" <em> at the <a href="https://neurips.cc/">NeurIPS</a> Workshop on <a href="https://www.lmrl.org/">Learning Meaningful Representations of Life (LMRL).</a> </td>
+  <td>Virtually presented a <strong>poster </strong> on our work-in-progress <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" <em> at the <a href="https://neurips.cc/">NeurIPS</a> Workshop on <a href="https://www.lmrl.org/">Learning Meaningful Representations of Life (LMRL).</a> </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>21 Nov 2022</strong></td>
-  <td>Virtually presented our work-in-progress <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" </em> at the <a href="https://www.mlcb.org/">Machine Learning in Computational Biology (MLCB) conference</a>, both as a spotlight talk and a poster.
+  <td>Virtually presented our work-in-progress <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport" </em> at the <a href="https://www.mlcb.org/">Machine Learning in Computational Biology (MLCB) conference</a>, both as a <strong>spotlight talk</strong> and a <strong>poster</strong>.
 The recording for the full day of presentations is available online on the <a href="https://www.youtube.com/watch?v=p1c-Fa1Zqh8">MLCB YouTube channel</a></td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>5 Nov 2022</strong></td>
-  <td>Delivered an invited talk at the <a href="ttps://www.experienceifore.org/home-2022"> SigmaXi iFoRE Conference</a>  "The Convergence of Data, Geometry, and Biology: Insights from the ‘shape’ of biological data" session, describing our efforts to leverage dataset geometry to integrate disparate single-cell multi-modal data with optimal transport.
+  <td>Delivered an <strong>invited talk</strong> at the <a href="ttps://www.experienceifore.org/home-2022"> SigmaXi iFoRE Conference</a>  "The Convergence of Data, Geometry, and Biology: Insights from the ‘shape’ of biological data" session, describing our efforts to leverage dataset geometry to integrate disparate single-cell multi-modal data with optimal transport.
 Many thanks to <a href="https://engineering.wisc.edu/directory/profile/dhananjay-bhaskar/">Dhananjay Bhaskar</a>, who organized this session, for the invitation! </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>10 Nov 2022</strong></td>
-  <td>Attended the <a href="https://meetings.cshl.edu/meetings.aspx?meet=DATA">CSHL Biological Data Science Meeting</a> and presented our poster on <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport." </em> It was exciting meeting so many top researchers in person, whom I previoiusly only known through their publications! :)  </td>
+  <td>Attended the <a href="https://meetings.cshl.edu/meetings.aspx?meet=DATA">CSHL Biological Data Science Meeting</a> and presented our <strong>poster</strong> on <em> "Joint alignment of cells and genomic features of single-cell multi-omic datasets with co-optimal transport." </em> It was exciting meeting so many top researchers in person, whom I previoiusly only known through their publications! :)  </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>27 Oct 2022</strong></td>
   <td> I attended the <a href="https://risingstars.utexas.edu"> <strong>Rising Stars in EECS Workshop </strong></a> at the University of Texas at Austin!
 This was quite an informative workshop to attend to learn more about academic job applications and the nature of a faculty position.
 I also got to meet other brilliant scientists from my field, <a href="https://www.linkedin.com/in/dongshunyili/">Donghsunyi "Dora" Li</a> from <a href="https://www.cmu.edu/compbio/">CMU</a> (whom I frequently run into at conferences!), and <a href="https://yi-zhang-compbio-lab.github.io/">Yi Zhang</a> from <a href="https://www.dana-farber.org/">DFCI</a>.
 Together, we represented computational biology at this EECS workshop! :)  </td>
 </tr>
 <tr>
-  <td class='col-md-3'><strong>3 Sep 2022</strong></td>
+  <td class='col-md-3'><strong>2 Sep 2022</strong></td>
-  <td> Last day of my summer internship at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/"> Microsoft Research  (Health Futures). </a> I had a truly great team of mentors and even though we spent weeks to discover <a href="https://lincsproject.org/LINCS/data/overview"> LINCS dataset</a> had more noise than signal before switching to single-cell data (imagine finding single-cell data less noisy!), it was a really fun internship!</td>
+  <td> Last day of my <strong>summer internship</strong> at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/"> Microsoft Research  (Health Futures). </a> I had a truly great team of mentors and even though we spent weeks to discover <a href="https://lincsproject.org/LINCS/data/overview"> LINCS dataset</a> had more noise than signal before switching to single-cell data (imagine finding single-cell data less noisy!), it was a really fun internship!</td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>7 June 2022</strong></td>
-  <td> Honored to be selected to the 2022 cohort of <a href="https://risingstars.utexas.edu">Rising Stars in EECS</a> by the University of Texas at Austin.
+  <td> Honored to be <strong>selected</strong> to the 2022 cohort of <a href="https://risingstars.utexas.edu"><strong>Rising Stars in EECS</strong></a> by the University of Texas at Austin.
 Feeling grateful to my Ph.D. advisor, <a href="https://rsinghlab.org/"> Ritambhara Singh</a>, for nominating me! </td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>7 June 2022</strong></td>
-  <td> Delivered an invited virtual talk on  <a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009754"> Biologically Annotated Neural Networks</a> at <a href="https://sites.google.com/site/anshulkundaje/"> Kundaje Lab, Stanford University</a>, by invitation from <a href="https://scholar.google.com/citations?user=vEiu33sAAAAJ&hl=en"> Gokcen Eraslan</a>.
+  <td> Delivered an <strong>invited virtual talk</strong> on  <a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009754"> Biologically Annotated Neural Networks</a> at <a href="https://sites.google.com/site/anshulkundaje/"> Kundaje Lab, Stanford University</a>, by invitation from <a href="https://scholar.google.com/citations?user=vEiu33sAAAAJ&hl=en"> Gokcen Eraslan</a>.
 It was stimulating to discuss the technical difficulties we ran into as we tried to incorporate Bayesian variable selection into neural networks (lots of work to be done here, but there are many alternative approaches that I would rather use today), and to brainstorm possible other applications of a similar approach. </td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>6 June 2022</strong></td>
-  <td> Started a summer research internship at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/"> Microsoft Research  (Health Futures) </a>, working with Grace Huynh, <a href="https://www.alexluresearch.com/">Alex Lu</a>, and <a href="https://dmelis.github.io/">David Alvarez-Melis</a> on a metric learning framework based on optimal transport for perturbation effect prediction. </td>
+  <td> Started a <strong>summer research internship</strong> at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/"> Microsoft Research  (Health Futures) </a>, working with Grace Huynh, <a href="https://www.alexluresearch.com/">Alex Lu</a>, and <a href="https://dmelis.github.io/">David Alvarez-Melis</a> on a metric learning framework based on optimal transport for perturbation effect prediction. </td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>22 May 2022</strong></td>
-  <td> Gave an oral presentation at the <a href="https://recomb2022.net"> RECOMB </a> conference on <a href="https://www.biorxiv.org/content/10.1101/2021.11.09.467903v1"><em> Unsupervised integration of single-cell multi-omics datasets with disparities in cell-type representation</em></a>.</td>
+  <td> Gave an <strong>oral presentation</strong> at the <a href="https://recomb2022.net"> RECOMB </a> conference on <a href="https://www.biorxiv.org/content/10.1101/2021.11.09.467903v1"><em> Unsupervised integration of single-cell multi-omics datasets with disparities in cell-type representation</em></a>.</td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>12 Apr 2022</strong></td>